 For a slightly less committed way to mix smart and casual, a hoodie worn with a pair of smart trousers is your best bet.
 Again, it’s an easy way to avoid that dreaded overgrown adolescent territory.

-ASOS head of menswear design, Nick Eley, says: “We’re seeing a real move towards ‘high-low’ dressing, so team your hoodie with wider-leg trousers or a longer formal coat.”
+Head of menswear design at ASOS, Nick Eley, says: “We’re seeing a real move towards ‘high-low’ dressing, so team your hoodie with wider-leg trousers or a longer formal coat.”

 Get a grip on this look by opting for a neutral colour hoodie, then add a pair of trousers and sports luxe sneakers.
 If you’re feeling brave, try a little pattern on the bottom half, such as pinstripes or checks.